 But, there’s quality to be had at lower prices from the last few vintages and not every vineyard costs four million euros per hectare.

-- If you have favourite producers, buy across their quality range – you’ll get a great understanding of the importance of terroir.
+If you have favourite producers, buy across their quality range:

-- Wines at the village level are worthy alternatives to premier cru in 2013 and 2014, and are highly representative of their specific appellations, while offering good value.
+Wines at the village level can be worthy alternatives to premier crus, and can be highly representative of their specific appellations, while offering much better value